elasticspoon/personal_site/_posts/2025/04/10/2025-04-10-Playwright.md

 system! "yarn run playwright install"
 ```

+Maybe you do this differently, but what matters is that the `capybara-playwright-driver`
+provides a variable `Playwright::COMPATIBLE_PLAYWRIGHT_VERSION` to inform you of the
+appropriate version of Playwright to install.

-Set up the playwright driver
+### Set up the playwright driver

 ```rb
 Capybara.register_driver(:playwright) do |app|